webpack/webpack.js.org/content/concepts/index.md

   - johnstew
 ---

 *webpack* is a _module bundler_ for modern JavaScript applications.
-When webpack processes your application, it recursively builds a _dependency graph_ that includes every module your application needs, then packages all of those modules into a small number of _bundles_ - often, just one - to be loaded by the browser.
+When webpack processes your application, it recursively builds a _dependency graph_ that includes every module your application needs, then packages all of those modules into a small number of _bundles_ - often only one - to be loaded by the browser.

 It is [incredibly configurable](/configuration), but to get started you only need to understand **Four Core Concepts**: entry, output, loaders, and plugins.